 |Mungbeans, sprouted||95 grams|

 Have you been eating beans on the FODMAP diet?
 What is your experience with it?
-Let me know!
+Let me know in a comment below!